nasa/ziggy/doc/user-manual/display-logs.md

 ## Log Files Display

-Ziggy provides a mechanism for viewing task logs that is more convenient than going to the `logs` directory and hunting around.
+Ziggy provides a mechanism for viewing task logs that is more convenient than going to the `log` directory and hunting around.

 To use this feature, go to the instances panel, select the task of interest and right-click to bring up the tasks menu: